1. Is it safe to have a ramp like this?

 6. These ramps are free?!
 Wow!!
 I’d like to support the Foundation and make a donation.
 How do I do that?

+Ramp requests received through our Community Ramp Projects sure are!
 Our Community Ramp Projects bring together inspired and passionate volunteers and generous local retailers in different communities.
-Through their volunteer efforts (as builders and educators delivering our important awareness raising messages) and building material donations from local hardware stores, a business owner has the opportunity to receive a ramp at little to no cost.
+Through their volunteer efforts (as builders and educators delivering our important awareness-raising messages) and building material donations from local hardware stores, a business owner has the opportunity to receive a ramp at little to no cost.

 Ramp requests received outside of a Community Ramp Project can be accommodated through our Ramps on Request program.
-Visit the Ramps on Request section of the website and send over all of the requested information, we’ll get back to you with a quote!
+Visit the Ramps on Request section of the website and send over all of the information we are looking for and we’ll get back to you with a quote!

 7. Can I get a charitable tax receipt for my donation?